TeaRAG: A Token-Efficient Agentic Retrieval-Augmented Generation Framework: Experiments

 In this section, we provide an in-depth analysis of the training and inference efficiency of \method.
 For the training overhead, the statistics are summarized in the Table~\ref{tab:training}.
 First, \method requires less total training time compared to Search-R1, primarily because the IP-DPO framework decouples the training and sampling stages, thereby enhancing overall training efficiency.
 Furthermore, \method achieves lower memory consumption through LoRA training and without reliance on auxiliary models such as PPO critics.

-Furthermore, we assess the inference efficiency of \method in comparison with Search-R1, using the 2WikiMultiHopQA dataset as the evaluation benchmark.
+Furthermore, we evaluate \method's inference efficiency against Search-R1 on the 2WikiMultiHopQA dataset.
+We implement two retrieval strategies for dual-path retrieval in \method-8B and \method-14B, namely sequential retrieval and parallel retrieval.
 The inference time for each stage is presented in Table~\ref{tab:inference}.
 Our analysis yields three key observations: \begin{enumerate}[leftmargin=*, topsep=0pt, itemsep=0pt] \item \textbf{The overall inference time of \method is significantly lower than that of Search-R1.} This reduction can be attributed to the IP-DPO training method, which reduces the reasoning steps, thereby avoiding overthinking and redundant retrieval steps.
+Furthermore, the incorporation of knowledge triplets enhances information density and reduces token length.
 Consequently, the generation time is substantially reduced.

-\item \textbf{The introduction of graph retrieval slightly increases retrieval latency.} However, more concise triplets retrieved by graph retrieval effectively shortens the retrieved content, relieving the generation burden on the LLM.
-Moreover, graph retrieval and semantic retrieval can run in parallel, thereby shortening the total retrieval time.
-Nevertheless, parallel retrieval is not implemented in our current work, as it is not the focus of our work.
+\item \textbf{Parallel retrieval mitigates the latency overhead introduced by graph retrieval.} Since the semantic retrieval and graph retrieval processes are decoupled, they can be executed in parallel.
+Consequently, the overall retrieval latency is bounded by the maximum of the two individual branch latencies, rather than their sum.
+Parallel execution thereby introduces only marginal additional system-parallel overhead compared to a single-path retrieval baseline.

-\item \textbf{Both KAG construction and PPR filtering are efficient.} This confirms that \method can efficiently leverage co-occurrence relationships to produce higher–information-density retrieval content.
+\item \textbf{Both KAG construction and PPR filtering are efficient.} The two operations collectively account for a negligible fraction of the total inference latency, requiring on average only $1$ ms per reasoning step.
+This confirms that \method can efficiently leverage co-occurrence relationships to produce higher–information-density retrieval content.

 \end{enumerate}